With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 template:

-- Link the store's theme with the VTEX IO platform to verify the results:
+- Link the store's theme to the VTEX IO platform to verify the results:

 {workspaceName}-{accountName}.myvtex.com